 Today’s post comes from Markus Most, Director of the Digitization Division at the National Archives.
 Based on feedback from the public and National Archives and Records Administration (NARA) staff in June and October/November of 2014, we are publishing our Strategy for Digitizing Archival Materials for Public Access, 2015-2024.
 We received a total of 20 comments […]

 Posted by Social Media on December 29, 2014, under Catalog, Digitization.

 Today’s post comes from Markus Most, Director of the Digitization Division at the National Archives.
 Here at the National Archives, we’re working on a new, cross-office project to make accessible audiovisual records of World War I and World War II.
 We are digitizing public domain films and photographs so that they will be available for […]

-Posted by Mary (admin) on April 24, 2012, under Digitization, Education, Online Research, Photographs, Social Media (Web 2.0).
+Posted by Social Media on October 13, 2014, under Digitization, Films, Photographs, Preservation, Questions, Research, Social Media (Web 2.0).

 Subscribe to Email Updates

 You can also subscribe to the RSS feed.